rbind/deleeuw/content/publication/fenstermacher.md

 +++
 abstract = "Around 1860 John Fenstermacher bought a sliver of modern Piedmont from the US, and also around 1860 he sold it again.
-Thus he is entitled to an infinitesimal part of Piedmont's history." authors = ["Jan de Leeuw"] date = "2018-02-12" publication = "HIS"
+Thus he is entitled to an infinitesimal part of Piedmont's history.
+I wrote down what could find out about him." authors = ["Jan de Leeuw"] date = "2018-02-12" publication = "HIS"